AyushRaghuwanshi/Disaster-Response-Pipelines/README.md

 ### 3 Flask Web App =
-Pre-made flask app ready to use we just need to change the filenames in this.
+Pre-made flask app ready to use we just need to change the filenames in this. then we can enter a message to that web app classify it.

 ## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.